Quantile Treatment Effects in Regression Kink Designs: Introduction

+While we motivate this paper by quantile treatment effects, the identifying formulas we provide as the main result of this paper can be also used to identity the distributional treatment effects.
+Therefore, this paper also relates to \citet{abadie2002} who uses a form of Wald ratios to identify distributional treatment effects, and more closely relates to \citet{shen_zhang2016} who consider distributional treatment effects in the context of regression discontinuity designs.

+In addition to the main identification result, we also provide methods of estimation and inference for quantile treatment effects based on analog estimators of our identifying formulas.
+While our identification result is novel, estimation and inference results follow from an adaptation of existing approaches to our framework.
+Therefore, the main text focuses on the identification theory.
+Details of estimation and inference theories are found in the appendix.

 The rest of this paper is organized as follows.
 In Section \ref{sec:identification}, we develop the identification result.
-In Section \ref{sec:methodology}, we provide an informal overview of the method of inference.
-In Section \ref{sec:theory}, we develop formal theories for the method of inference.
-In Section \ref{sec:additional}, we present additional practical considerations, such as (uniformly) consistent first-stage estimators as well as bandwidth choice.
-In Section \ref{sec:simulation}, we present simulation studies.
-The paper is summarized in Section \ref{sec:summary}.
+Section \ref{sec:methodology} presents a practical guideline on estimation and inference.
+Appendix \ref{sec:theory} presents formal theories for the method of inference.
+Appendix \ref{sec:additional} presents additional practical considerations.
+Appendix \ref{sec:auxiliary_lemmas_and_proofs} contains mathematical details.